The 3 groups of people you need to tell about your award success and 8 ways to do it

-The first thing to remember is that you have three different groups who need to know about your award success:
+The first thing to remember is that you have 3 different groups who need to know about your financial award success:

 Existing clients and professional connections: Clients are interested in your business and have a vested interest in it doing well.
 The award also helps to validate their decision to work with you.